cookster9/personal-site/README.md

 # Welcome!
-This is my personal site.
+LetAndrewCook.com is my personal site.
 I like the idea of having a web presense where I can showcase all my projects.

-# Currently Installed Webapps
+# Currently Installed Django Apps
 https://github.com/cookster9/django-htmx-tictactoe

-# Tailwind
+# Tailwind Reference
 https://tailwindcss.com/docs/installation

 Once you install the tailwind cli from pip, run it like this to watch html to create css:\